PrefectHQ/prefect/docs/contributing/style.md

 For example, a request with the `X-PREFECT-API-VERSION=3.2.1` header has a major version of `3`, minor version `2`, and patch version `1`.

-This version header can be changed by modifying the `API_VERSION` constant in `prefect.orion.api.server`.
+This version header can be changed by modifying the `API_VERSION` constant in `prefect.server.api.server`.

 When making a breaking change to the API, we should consider if the change might be *backwards compatible for clients*, meaning that the previous version of the client would still be able to make calls against the updated version of the server code.
 This might happen if the changes are purely additive: such as adding a non-critical API route.
 In these cases, we should make sure to bump the patch version.